gft-academy-pl/gcp-data-analysis-with-bigquery/03-data-studio.md

 	* _SUM(number_of_transactions)_ --> Number of transactions
 3. Switch to **STYLE** pane.
 Turn on **Show axes** and **Double** in **Axes** section
 4. Pick **Show axis name** for both Y-Axes
 5. Select **Text** from **Insert** menu and draw a rectangle across the top of the page.
-Provide following title for the chart: _Cumulated trades value and number of transaction - Top 10 clients_.
+Provide following title for the chart: _Cumulated trades value and number of transactions - Top 10 clients_.
 In **Text Properties** pane change font size to _30px_ and use centered alignment.
 You can also change background color.

 ### Chart 2 - FX Rate chart